spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 The above YAML specifies three pod resources, for the source, processor, and sink applications.
 Each pod has a single container, referencing the respective docker image.

-We set the Spring Cloud Stream binding parameters using environment variables.
-The input and output destination names have to be correct to wire the stream, specifically, the output of the source must be the same as the input of the processor, and the output of the processor must be the same as the input of the sink.

-- Usage Detail Sender: `SPRING_CLOUD_STREAM_BINDINGS_OUTPUT_DESTINATION=user-details`
-- Usage Cost Processor: `SPRING_CLOUD_STREAM_BINDINGS_INPUT_DESTINATION=user-details` and `SPRING_CLOUD_STREAM_BINDINGS_OUTPUT_DESTINATION=user-cost`
-- Usage Cost Logger: `SPRING_CLOUD_STREAM_BINDINGS_INPUT_DESTINATION=user-cost`

-We also set the logical hostname for the RabbitMQ broker for each app to connect to it.
+We set the logical hostname for the RabbitMQ broker for each app to connect to it.
 Here we use the RabbitMQ service name, `rabbitmq` in this case.
 We also set the label `app: user-cost-stream` to logically group our apps.

 #### Verify the deployment